Lefschetz theorems in flat cohomology and applications: Lefschetz hyperplane theorem for flat cohomology

-\begin{cor} Let $k$ be a field of characteristic $p>0$, $Y$ a $k$-syntomic scheme of dimension $d+1$, $X \subset Y$ be a sufficiently ample Cartier divisor, and $G$ a commutative finite flat $k$-group scheme of order $p^m$ for some $m$.
+\begin{cor} Let $k$ be a field of characteristic $p>0$, let $X \to Y$ be a Hodge $d$-equivalence of syntomic $k$-schemes, and let $G$ be a finite commutative $k$-group scheme of $p$-power order.
 Then

-for any syntomic $k$-scheme $S$. \end{cor} \begin{proof} The closed embedding $X \to Y$ is a Hodge $d$-equivalence by definition.
-Then $X_S \to Y_S$ is a Hodge $d$-equivalence by Theorem~\ref{thm:quotients-d-equivalence}.
+for any syntomic $k$-scheme $S$. \end{cor} \begin{proof} The closed embedding $X_S \to Y_S$ is a Hodge $d$-equivalence by \cite[Prop.~5.10(i)]{ABM}.
 Moreover, both $X_S$ and $Y_S$ are syntomic over $k$ because syntomic morphisms are closed under pullbacks and compositions.
 Therefore, Corollary~\ref{cor:lefschetz-p-power} implies the claim. \end{proof}

-\begin{thm} Let $k$ be a field, $Y$ a projective syntomic $k$-scheme, $X\subset Y$ a closed subscheme of dimension $d$, and $G$ a finite flat commutative $k$-group scheme.
+\begin{thm} Let $k$ be a field, let $Y$ be a projective syntomic $k$-scheme of pure dimension $N\geq d+1$, let $X\hookrightarrow Y$ be a closed syntomic subscheme, and let $G$ be a finite commutative $k$-group scheme.
 Then the cone